-While the nave is rather classical and uncluttered, the choir and its magnificent vault painted by Adolphe Roger is well worth a visit.
-Don't miss the Chapel of the Virgin, baroque to perfection and topped with a beautiful oval dome decorated with a "Triumph of the Virgin" painted by Jean-Baptiste Pierre.
+While the nave is rather classical and uncluttered, the choir and its magnificent vault painted by Adolphe Roger are well worth a visit.
+And don't miss the Chapelle de la Vierge (Virgin Chapel), with its baroque style and beautiful oval dome featuring a "Triumph of the Virgin" painted by Jean-Baptiste Pierre.

 Location